sunuslee/sunus.me/source/_posts/2013-03-11-setting-up-a-lan-with-multiple-gateway-slash-interface-with-iptables-and-route-policy.markdown

 ---
 layout: post
-title: "Setting up a LAN with multiple gateway/interface with iptables and route policy under awesome Linux"
+title: "Setting up a LAN with multiple gateway/interface with iptables and route policy under awesome Linux[1/2]"
-date: 2013-03-17 22:09
+date: 2013-03-16 22:09
 comments: true
 root: "../"
 categories:
 ---

-## Introduction ##
+# Introduction #
 First of all, it all because my MacBookPro's xl2tp utils can not work under my school's networking enviroment. so this is how the post is born.

 I have been digging with those stuffs for almost a week, and now, finally i get it rolling and it seems awesome. this post will talks about netfilter known as iptables and ip route policy. and some technic/tool like tcpdump will be involved as well.

-## Environment ##
+# Environment #

 The environment i have is like this below: